-We have a separately-designated standing Audit Committee established in accordance with Section 3(a)(58)(A) of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
-Mr. Weyler serves as the chairman, and Mr. Mahamedi and Mr. Carrubba serve as the other members of, the Audit Committee.
-Our board of directors has determined that Mr. Weyler, Mr. Mahamedi and Mr. Carrubba are all "independent directors" as defined by the rules of The NASDAQ Stock Market, Inc. applicable to members of an audit committee and Rule 10A-3(b)(i) under the Exchange Act.
-Our board of directors has not deemed any members of the current Audit Committee to be qualified as an "audit committee financial expert" as defined in Item 407(d)(5) of Regulation S-K or demonstrate "financial sophistication" as defined by the rules of The NASDAQ Stock Market, Inc. Following the departure of the previous Audit Committee Chairman on March 28, 2016, the Company is in the process of identifying a "new audit committee financial expert" and will make an appointment once a suitable individual is identified.
+We have a separately-designated standing Audit Committee of our board of directors (the "Audit Committee") established in accordance with Section 3(a) (58)(A) of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
+Mr. Carrubba serves as the chairman, and Mr. Mahamedi and Mr. Chung serve as the other members of, the Audit Committee.
+Our board of directors has determined that Mr. Carrubba, Mr. Mahamedi are "independent directors" as defined by the rules of The NASDAQ Stock Market, Inc. applicable to members of an audit committee and Rule 10A-3(b)(i) under the Exchange Act.
+Our board of directors has deemed Mr. Chung to be qualified as an "audit committee financial expert" as defined in Item 407(d)(5) of Regulation S-K and also demonstrates "financial sophistication" as defined by the rules of The NASDAQ Stock Market,